Why Mahashivratri is celebrated ?

 Preparation for Mahashivratri starts with Hindu families, quite earlier.
 People observe fast on MahaShivratri or have only Falaahar.
 There are special dishes, specially cooked on this day, made of Sabu Daana, potatoes, no salt, but Sindhav namak, only Ghee, Rajagra.
 In some parts having Bhaang or Thandaai on this day is mandatory.

 Celebration of Shivratri starts from the previous night.
-In Gujarat, Ghee na Kamal of Shiv ling is created in which very beautiful picturesque creations of Shiva family, Shiva, Parvati and Ganesha are made out of pure Ghee and decorated with beautiful colors in temples.
+In Gujarat, Ghee na Kamal of Shiv ling is created.
+It is very beautiful picturesque creations of Shiva family, Shiva, Parvati and Ganesha.
+Ghee na Kamal is made with pure Ghee and decorated with beautiful colors in temples.

-Thandaai is distributed in temples itself.
+Prasadi is in form of ‘Thandaai’ in temples.
 People even sit for whole night at temples to meditate and sing Bhajans or Shiv Tandav at the mandir.
 Junagadh Mela or Mela at Girnar starts a week before Shivratri at the foot hills of Girnar, where NagaBavas, Aghoris and many tantriks appear during these days.